Izumi Suzuki

 Izumi Suzuki (鈴木いづみ, Suzuki Izumi) was a Japanese writer and actress, known for her science fiction stories and essays on Japanese pop culture.
-Married to avant-garde saxophonist Kaoru Abe until his death from overdose, she is also known for her association with photographer Nobuyoshi Araki.
+Married to avant-garde saxophonist Kaoru Abe from 1973 to 1977, she is also known for her association with photographer Nobuyoshi Araki.

 Life

 Suzuki was born in Itō, Shizuoka in 1949.
 Her father Eiji Suzuki was a reporter for the Yomiuri Shimbun.
 After graduating from Shizuoka Prefectural Itō High School in 1968, she worked briefly as a keypunch operator at Itō City Hall.
-In 1969 she was selected as a runner-up for the New Writers' Award administered by the monthly literary magazine Shōsetsu Gendai and moved to Tokyo, where she found work as a hostess, nude model, and actor.
+In 1969 she was selected as a runner-up for the New Writers' Award administered by the monthly literary magazine Shōsetsu Gendai and moved to Tokyo, where she found work as a hostess, nude model, and actress.

-Though her acting career was brief, Suzuki's work was varied, and she appeared in both pink films and on stage, as a member of Tenjō Sajiki, the avant-garde theater troupe co-founded by Shūji Terayama.
-Suzuki appeared in Tenjō Sajiki's 1970 play 人力飛行機ソロモン The Man-powered Plane Solomon, and in January 1971 the troupe presented "Izumi Suzuki's Avant-Garde Theater Week," during which they staged her plays ある種の予感 A Kind of Premonition and マリィは待っている Marie is Waiting.
-That same year she accompanied Tenjō Sajiki to Paris and Amsterdam.
-In 1970, she was shortlisted for the Bungakukai Prize for New Writers, and from 1971 devoted herself to writing.
-In 1975, thanks to an introduction from the science fiction author Taku Mayumura, she published her first sci-fi short story, "Trial Witch," in S-F Magazine.
-She had initially met Mayumura when she made an appearance on the late-night television program 11PM in 1970, during which he suggested she try reading science fiction.
+In 1973, Suzuki married avant-garde saxophonist Kaoru Abe, by whom she had a daughter, Azusa, in April 1976.
+Azusa did not come to live with Suzuki until the early 80s, however; in the interim she was raised by Suzuki's family in Shizuoka.
+In 1977 Suzuki divorced Abe (though they continued to live together); he died a year later from an accidental overdose of Bromisoval.
+For a time she managed to support herself by publishing stories in sci-fi magazines, but eventually her health deteriorated, and she began receiving public assistance.

-Suzuki married avant-garde saxophonist Kaoru Abe in 1973, with whom she had a daughter, Azusa, in April 1976.
-Azusa did not come to live with Suzuki until the early 80s, however, and in the interim was raised instead by Suzuki's family in Shizuoka.
-In 1977 Suzuki divorced Abe (though they continued to live together), and he died a year later from an accidental overdose of Bromisoval.
-For a time she managed to support her daughter by publishing stories in sci-fi magazines, but eventually her health deteriorated and she began receiving public assistance.
+In February 1986, at the age of thirty-six, Suzuki committed suicide by hanging herself at home, orphaning her nine-year-old daughter.

-Suzuki's tumultuous marriage to Abe was the subject of Endless Waltz, a 1992 novel by Mayumi Inaba, which prompted Suzuki's orphaned daughter to sue Inaba for invasion of privacy.
-In 1995, the novel was adapted for film by Kōji Wakamatsu, an exponent of the pink film genre who directed Suzuki in his 1970 film Violence Without a Cause.
+Suzuki's tumultuous marriage to Abe was the subject of Endless Waltz, a 1992 novel by Mayumi Inaba, which prompted Suzuki's daughter to sue Inaba for invasion of privacy.
+Despite this, in 1995 the novel was adapted for film by Kōji Wakamatsu, an exponent of the pink film genre who had earlier directed Suzuki in his 1970 film Violence Without a Cause.

 Japanese photographer Nobuyoshi Araki took portraits of Suzuki throughout her career.
-These photographs were compiled after her death in a photograph collection titled Izumi,this bad girl.
-Araki's portraits of Suzuki have also been used on covers of Japanese reissues of her works as well as English translations of her stories.
+These photographs were compiled after her death in a collection titled Izumi,this bad girl.
+Araki's portraits of Suzuki have also been used on covers of Japanese reissues of her works as well as on foreign translations of her stories.